© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Moel y Gaer is a scheduled monument protected by Cadw under reference FL073.
 View the official record →

-Moel y Gaer is a prehistoric hillfort situated on elevated terrain in Flintshire, Wales.
+Moel y Gaer is a prehistoric hillfort situated on high ground in Flintshire, north Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL073.

 Moel y Gaer dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Moel y Gaer is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL073.